RingCentral pricing: Hidden fees + 6 Other things to know

 RingCentral pricing: RingCentral add-ons

-RingCentral offers a dozen separate add-ons for RingEX plans.
+RingCentral offers 14 separate add-ons for RingEX plans.

 They include: